j-jorge/bim/README.md

 walls will expose a bonus such as extra bombs or an increase of the bombs' blast distance.

 The match features can be selected from the matchmaking screen.
-Features enabled by all participants will be used in the game, allowing players to customize their contest.
+It is enough of one player enabling a feature for all players benefiting from it during the contest.

 <p align="center">
   <img src="docs/readme/title-screen.jpg" width="270px"/>